vb690/learning_bayes/README.md

 # Learning Bayes
-Repository for collecting the code wrote during the study of several books on bayesian statistics.
+Repository for collecting the code wrote during the study of several resources on bayesian statistics.